kristjanjansen/kristjanjansen.ee/index.md

 ### Senior interaction designer and release design lead in Skype

-Hired as a first interaction designer in the company, I designed several key features of the product, conducting usability studies and **prototyping next-generation Skype client** that later became the current Skype user interface.
+Hired as the first interaction designer in the company, I designed several key features of the product, conducting usability studies and **prototyping next-generation Skype client** that later became the current Skype user interface.

 <small>2005-2008 &ensp;http://skype.com</small>